bfix/bitbank-relay/configurator/README.md

 As a security measure it is recommended to run this step on an air-gapped computer or at least in a safe environment (e.g. in a secure system like [Tails](https://tails.boum.org)).
-Just copy the `configurator` executable and the `config-template.json` file to the system; the configurator program will use the `config-template.json` file and generates a new `config.json` file you need to deploy later on.
+Just copy the `configurator` executable to the target system; the configurator program will use the embedded `config-template.json` file and generates a new `config.json` file you need to deploy later on.
 Run the configurator:

 ```bash
 ./configurator | tee config.log